Company town: Model company towns in Britain

-Examples
+Examples (by country)

 Belgium

-Having bought the mining concession of Grand-Hornu in 1810, French industrialist Henri De Gorge soon realized the need for accommodating the growing workforce of his expanding business.
+Having bought the mining concession of Grand-Hornu in 1810, French industrialist Henri De Gorge soon realized the need to accommodate the growing workforce of his expanding business.
 He commissioned architect François Obin and, after his death, Bruno Renard, to build a functional complex in a neoclassical style.
 Grand-Hornu became one of the world's first purpose-built company towns.
-It was abandoned in 1954 after the closing of the mine and currently houses a museum of contemporary art as well as temporary exhibitions.
+It was abandoned in 1954 after the mine was closed.
+It currently houses a museum of contemporary art and temporary exhibitions.
 Grand-Hornu is one of the four industrial sites in Wallonia that were listed by UNESCO as a World Heritage Site in 2012.

 Brazil

 Fordlândia was established by American industrialist Henry Ford in 1928 as a prefabricated industrial town in the Amazon rainforest of Brazil.
-Intended to be inhabited by 10 thousand people, it failed; and the city was abandoned in 1934.
+It was intended to be inhabited by 10,000 people, but it failed, and the city was abandoned in 1934.

 Canada

 Arvida, Quebec was developed in 1927 as a company town.
-The town grew to have a population of about 14,000 inhabitants, four Catholic parishes, and many other denominations, parishes and schools.
+The town grew to have a population of about 14,000 inhabitants, four Catholic parishes, and many other denominations, parishes, and schools.
 It was known as "the City Built in 135 Days".

-Batawa was set up by the Bata Shoe Company as a planned community around a shoe factory.
+Batawa, Ontario was set up by the Bata Shoe Company as a planned community around a shoe factory.
 The factory opened in 1939 and closed in 2000.

 Chile

 Two of Chile's UNESCO World Heritage Sites correspond to former company towns.

 Humberstone was a settlement dedicated to the extraction of saltpeter during said commodity's boom in the late 19th and early 20th centuries.
 The town was founded and administered by James Thomas Humberstone's Peru Nitrate Company, later acquired by Compañía Salitrera de Tarapacá y Antofagasta (COSATAN), before turning into a ghost town by the 1960s due to the steady decline in the global price of nitrates caused by the development of chemically engineered fertilizers.

 Sewell was a mining town intended as both a residential and industrial hub linked to the nearby El Teniente copper mine.
-Founded in 1906 by the Braden Copper Company, it came to house over 16,000 inhabitants at its peak, despite its remote location in the slopes of the Andes.
-The difficult geography on which the town was erected led to its distinctive appearance, with steep staircases and the absence of streets for vehicular access.
+Founded in 1906 by the Braden Copper Company, it came to house over 16,000 inhabitants at its peak despite its remote location on the slopes of the Andes.
+The problematic geography on which the town was erected led to its distinctive appearance, with steep staircases and no streets for vehicular access.
 Although the El Teniente mine remains active, the town itself began to be dismantled and abandoned by the late 1960s as the maintenance of a remote on-site town was no longer financially viable.
-Some industrial activities still take place on the grounds of Sewell, but workers have largely been relocated to nearby urban centres.
+Some industrial activities still occur on Sewell's grounds, but workers have primarily been relocated to nearby urban centres.